surya07081995/devdocs/README.md

 1. Press `Ctrl+C` in the serve terminal to stop the server.

 > ***TIP***
-> Leave the serve terminal open and running.
+> Leave the serving terminal open and running.
 Every time you save changes to a file, it automatically regenerates the site so you can test the output immediately.
 Changing the `_config.yml` file requires a fresh build.
 Using the `--incremental` option limits re-builds to posts and pages that have changed.

 ## Build using Docker